KelvinNjihia/mobility-web-app/README.md

 ## On Remote Server
+Navigate to the root folder, open terminal and run `npm install`.
+Once npm installation is done,

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 Now you can deploy dist contents on the server.